Jackson Ward: Revival

 Many Richmond residents have bought houses in Jackson Ward to renovate and restore in order to live in an historic area and revive the cultural character of the neighborhood.
 Each first Friday of the month, First Fridays Artwalk is held at night on Broad Street.
 Art Galleries open their doors to an outdoor party that includes live music, including Jazz and Salsa.
 Local restaurants, bars and a coffee shops serve customers who come to the First Fridays Art Walk.
-On New Year's Eve 2014, the legendary metal band Gwar opened GwarBar in Jackson Ward.
+On New Year's Eve 2014, the heavy metal band Gwar opened GwarBar in Jackson Ward.
 The band described it as "a fantasy land of food and beverage, catering to everyone from local punk metal freaks, rock stars, businessmen, celebrity chefs and starving artists."

 Since the start of the 21st century, the neighborhood's reputation has rapidly changed from being that of a high crime neighborhood, into a popular historic district which rivals that of the Fan, and Church Hill.
 However, the revival of the neighborhood has led to gentrification controversy, particularly since while in 2000 it still had a majority African American population, by 2010 nearly twice as many white people as black lived in the neighborhood.
 Furthermore, the neighborhood's continued change focuses development on mixed-use new construction as much as restoration of existing historic buildings.